Susan Fraser

 Watercolour Painting

-Boni Jaworski was born & raised in Hamilton Ontario, trained as a Registered Nurse in Guelph and then moved to Deep River, Ontario, on the shores of the majestic Ottawa River.
+Boni was born & raised in Hamilton Ontario, trained as a Registered Nurse in Guelph and then moved to Deep River, Ontario, on the shores of the majestic Ottawa River.
 She was instantly captivated by the pristine beauty and serenity of the Ottawa Valley and made it her home for the past 45 years.

 Boni was employed at Atomic Energy of Canada for 30 years and retired 2 years ago to pursue her love of painting and other more personal ventures.
 She has always felt creative callings in many media but discovered her passion for watercolour about 20 years ago.